 How Do I Qualify for the Student Direct Stream?

-The SDS is available to candidates living in China, India, Philippines, Pakistan or Vietnam wishing to study in Canada at a post-secondary designated learning institution.
+The SDS is available to candidates living in one of the above countries wishing to study in Canada at a post-secondary designated learning institution.

 - Tuition payment for the first year of study at a designated learning institution.